p-hofmann/SMBEdit/README.md

 ## Header file
 The statistical info of an entity, read from the 'header.smbph' file, is not updated after blocks are modified.

+## Turrets / Docked entities
+Entities on rails can mostly be dealt with, but blueprints with old style docking will probably end up corrupted.
+Entities docked to "Turret Docking Unit" and "Docking Module" are not yet supported.